A Police Officer Was Stabbed At The Flint Airport In What's Being Investigated As Possible Terror Attack

-An incident involving a police officer who was stabbed in the neck at Bishop International Airport on Wednesday morning in Flint, Michigan, is being investigated by the FBI as possible terrorism.
+A police officer was stabbed in the neck at Bishop International Airport on Wednesday morning in Flint, Michigan.

+In a statement released on Wednesday afternoon, the FBI said it was too early to determine if the attack was an act of terrorism.

 The officer, identified as Lt.
 Jeff Neville, was taken to a hospital where he was originally listed as in critical condition, according to Michigan State Police, but has been upgraded to stable condition after undergoing surgery.

-Police have also said that one suspect in connection with this morning's stabbing is in custody.
+A written statement by the FBI said that one suspect in connection with this morning's stabbing is in custody and is "being questioned by law enforcement."

+The FBI also said they are still determining "the nature and motive for the attack."

+"We are aware of reports that the attacker made statements immediately prior to or while attacking the officer, but it is too early to determine the nature of these alleged statements or whether or not this was an act of terrorism," the statement read.

 The FBI is "lead agency" in the investigation, according to a statement by state police.